ranganathanlab/bmDCA/README.md

 27. `sampler` - sampler mode, 'mh' for Metropolis-Hastings and 'z-sqrt' or 'z-barker' for Zanella, 2019. 'z-sqrt' corresponds to a balancing function of `sqrt(t)`, and 'z-barker' corresponds to `t/(1+t)`. (default: "mh")
-28. `temperature` - temperature at which to sample sequences (default 1)
-29. `output_binary` - flag to output data in binary format, which is faster and more precise (default: false)
+28. `output_binary` - flag to output data in binary format, which is faster and more precise (default: false)

 ### [sampling]